venomio5/Venomio-Probabilistic-Football-Model/README.md

 - Match_time (aft, evening, night)

 The output is the final PxG/90.

-#### Fatigue
-- Team_rest_days & Opp_rest_days (Number of rest days)
-- Match_segment (1, 2, 3, 4, 5, 6) - segment is divided in 15-minutes interrvals, 1 being the first 15 minutes of the match.
-Pre-Game:

-For each player, calculate Initial_Fatigue based on their recent minutes played (with time decay).

-In-Game (for each 15-minute segment s):

-Track Minutes: For each player on the pitch, update their in-game fatigue.

-Current_Fatigue(s) = Initial_Fatigue + Fatigue_Accumulated(Current_Minute)

-Apply a halftime recovery multiplier at the 45-minute mark.

-Handle Substitutions: A substitute comes on with their Initial_Fatigue and their Fatigue_Accumulated(t) clock starts from 0 at the minute they enter.

-Calculate Features: For each team, aggregate the player fatigue values into the new team-level fatigue features listed above.

-Model Integration:

-Replace the static "Total team RAxG" feature with the dynamic Team_A_RAxG(s) and Team_B_RAxG(s) calculated using the effective, fatigue-adjusted player impacts.

-Add all the new team-level fatigue features to your XGBoost model's feature set.

 ### Changes in PxG/M
 Now, you may ask "Why going into a simulation of each minute of the game?", and the answer is: A soccer match is dynamic, losing or winning affect how players think, that affects performance.
 Not only that, but other things changes, and that chnages the following actions.
 So here are the things that changes the PxG/M: